We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 2. Change Your Apple ID Password

-If you clicked on the link and filled out your Apple ID credentials there, consider changing the Apple ID password immediately.
+If you click on the link and fill out your Apple ID credentials there, consider changing the Apple ID password immediately.

 Open the Manage your Apple ID page on the Apple website and tap on “Forgot Apple ID or password?” to change your password.